29 Dec The Utah to Arizona Road Trip – 2 Week Itinerary

 What to do: Kayak in Lake Powell, hike to Horseshoe bend, Antelope Canyon tour

-We rent kayaks from Powell Kayak.
-The staff secure the kayaks to our SUV roof and we drive to Lake Powell.
-It’s $30 to enter the parking.
+Kayaks can be rented from from Powell Kayak or Lake Powell Paddleboards and Kayaks.
+Staff will secure the kayaks to your SUV roof and you can drive to Lake Powell.
+It’s $30 to enter the parking lot.

 It’s an immeasurable experience, kayaking in Lake Powell and gliding between the taverns.

 The hike to Horseshoe Bend is short and the view is magnificent.
-We go early, but the crowds are there already.
+We go early, but the crowds are already there.
 There are many areas to walk along the edge of the horseshoe to snap photos.

 We drive to our 2:30pm photography tour in Antelope Canyon star with Adventurous Antelope Canyon Photo Tours, LLC.
 They help position our tripods and lens and tell us where to point and shoot.
 Our guide is knowledgeable.
 He takes us to another nearby canyon and takes our photos.